SystemsApproach/ops/provision.rst

 .. literalinclude:: code/cluster-edge_val.tfvars

-The final piece of the puzzle is to to fill in the remaining details about exactly how Kubernetes is to be provisioned for each cluster.
+The final piece of the puzzle is to to fill in the remaining details about exactly how each Kubernetes cluster is to be instantiated.
 In this case, we show just the RKE-specific module used to configure the edge clusters, where most of the details are straightforward if you understand Kubernetes.
 For example, the module specifies that each